I have been given a Gurumantra by my Guru, do I still need to chant the Name of God as per my religion?

 - One advantage of chanting the Gurumantra even if told by a person at the 50% spiritual level is that one practices listening to someone else.
 This helps the person to go from doing things as per one’s own wish (swēchhā) to as per other’s wish (parēchhā).
 When one does things as per other’s wish, it helps to reduce one’s ego.
 If one practices chanting the Gurumantra with full faith and has intense desire for spiritual growth then the unmanifest Guru principle or Teaching principle of God Himself brings a true Guru on the Earth plane into the person’s life.

 Refer to the article on swechha, parechha and Ishwarechha

 4. Some points related to the Gurumantra

-Even if one has been given a Gurumantra by a Guru for spiritual progress one should also complement the chanting with service unto the Absloute Truth (satsēvā), sacrifice (tyāg) and love without expectation for others (prīti).
+- Even if one has been given a Gurumantra by a Guru for spiritual progress one should also complement the chanting with service unto the Absloute Truth (satsēvā), sacrifice (tyāg) and love without expectation from others (prīti).